DETAILED ACTION

 an endless belt (fig. 2, item 11) that conveys the recording medium toward a position where an image is to be formed on the recording medium by the recording head (see fig. 1);

-an anti-floating member (fig. 2, topmost item 23 and bottommost item 23 on page) that prevents floating of end portions of the endless belt in a widthwise direction of the endless belt (see figs. 1, 2, Note that rollers 23 prevent anything from floating, whether it is the belt or a print medium).
+an anti-floating member (fig. 2, topmost item 23 and bottommost item 23 on page) that prevents floating of end portions of the endless belt in a widthwise direction of the endless belt (see figs. 1, 2, Note that rollers 23 prevent anything from floating, whether it is the belt or a print medium),

-Regarding claim 2, Oe in view of Mikashima teaches the image forming apparatus according to claim 1, wherein the anti-floating member comprises a rotator that holds down the end portions of the endless belt, and the rotator is freely rotatable along a direction of movement of the endless belt (Oe, see figs. 1-3).
+Regarding claim 2, Oe in view of Miyagi teaches the image forming apparatus according to claim 1, wherein the anti-floating member comprises a rotator that holds down the end portions of the endless belt, and the rotator is freely rotatable along a direction of movement of the endless belt (Oe, see figs. 1-3).

-Regarding claim 3, Oe in view of Mikashima teaches the image forming apparatus according to claim 1, wherein the recording head and the anti-floating member are provided in a head unit (Oe, see figs. 1-3).
+Regarding claim 3, Oe in view of Miyagi teaches the image forming apparatus according to claim 1, wherein the recording head and the anti-floating member are provided in a head unit (Oe, see figs. 1-3).

-Regarding claim 4, Oe in view of Mikashima teaches the image forming apparatus according to claim 1, wherein the anti-floating member comprises a plurality of anti-floating members and the plurality of anti-floating members are allocated upstream and downstream of the recording head in a direction of movement of the endless belt (Oe, see figs. 1-3, Note that any head can be said to have rollers upstream and downstream).
+Regarding claim 4, Oe in view of Miyagi teaches the image forming apparatus according to claim 1, wherein are provided and the plurality of anti-floating members are respectively allocated upstream and downstream sides of the recording head in a direction of movement of the endless belt (Oe, see figs. 1-3, Note that any head can be said to have rollers upstream and downstream).

 Conclusion